 General office administration and operations are overseen by the CFO and Operations Administrative Assistant with assistance by other Finance and Operations staff.
-Office administration related projects and activities for FY22-23 are identified in the table below.
+Office administration related projects and activities for FY23-24 are identified in the table below.

-Annual Activities and Deliverables (Office Administration) Q1 Q2 Q3 Q4 General office support and public reception, depending on COVID-19 restrictions, as staff return to the office, and when the location is reopened to the public. Х Х Х Х Answer emails and telephone messages from the public, and respond to requests for information, and greet and direct office visitors upon reopening. Х Х Х Х Ensure the records management in accordance with Oregon public records law. Х Х Х Х Research and/or develop needed policies and procedures. Х Х Х Х Establish and maintain public access to Board and Committee information. Х Х Х Х Provide assistance as needed to all staff working remotely during COVID-19 and upon return to workplace post-pandemic. Х Х Х Х Assist with research and cost comparisons for vendors and equipment to maintain cost effectiveness and quality. Х Х Х Х Coordinate materials for meetings, training sessions, and other activities of the organization. Х Х Х Х Orchestrate and implement return-to-workplace guidelines and current Covid-related protocols. Х Х Х Х Assist other programs with events operational support as necessary. Х Х Х Х
+Annual Activities and Deliverables (Office Administration)

+General office support and public reception (when the location is reopened to the public).

+Answer emails and telephone messages from the public, and respond to requests for information.

+Ensure the records management in accordance with Oregon public records law.

+Establish and maintain public access to Board and Committee information.

+Provide assistance as needed to all staff working remotely and at workplace.

+Assist with research & cost comparisons for vendors and equipment to maintain cost effectiveness and quality.

+Coordinate materials for meetings, training sessions, and other activities of the organization.

+Assist other programs with events operational support as necessary.